 She's also performed with a long list of VIPs including Art Blakey, Carmen McRae, Chaka Khan, Jon Faddis, Lew Tabackin, Al Jarreau, George Duke, Wynton Marsalis, Lew Soloff, Dick Hyman, Barry Harris, Gene Bertoncini and Ray Barretto, to name a few.
 She’s been a jazz soloist with the National Symphony under Marin Alsop, the Brooklyn Philharmonic under Coleridge Taylor Perkinson, the Hartford Symphony under Gene Bozzi, the New York Pops under Skitch Henderson, and the Orquesta Sinfónica Cuenca under Michael Meissner.
 She has performed worldwide at jazz festivals including Montreux, Nice, Pori, Northsea, Quito, Ottawa, Montreal and Trave.
 Club appearances include Tokyo, Berlin, Bern, Cologne, Amsterdam and London in Europe as well as many performances in South America.
 In 2013 she toured Ecuador for the U.S. State Department.
 In the States she's been a frequent performer at venues such as The Kennedy Center in Wash.
 D.C. and Jazz at Lincoln Center in New York.

-Her discography currently contains over seventy commercially released CDs.
+Her discography currently contains over seventy recordings.
 She’s the author of several music instruction books, and has received awards for her composing and arranging.
 She is the lead columnist for The Note, author of three non-fiction books, and a short novel.
-Su is a regular contributor to the podcast/blog Cracking the Reality Code.
+Her Substack blog is called Temple of Artists, and features essays on music, art and literature.
+Su is also a regular contributor to the podcast/blog Cracking the Reality Code.